 The role of Corporate Social Responsibility Committee is as follows:

-1. formulating and recommending to the Board Corporate Social Responsibility Policy and the activities to be undertaken by the Company;
+• formulating and recommending to the Board the CSR Policy and activities to be undertaken by the Company;

-2. recommending the amount of expenditure to be incurred on the activities undertaken;
+• recommending the amount of expenditure to be incurred on CSR activities of the Company;

-3. reviewing the performance of the Company in the area of Corporate Social Responsibility;
+• reviewing the performance of the Company in area of CSR;

-5. monitoring Corporate Social Responsibility Policy of the Company from time to time.
+• monitoring CSR Policy of the Company from time to time;

 Share Transfer / Transmission Committee

-The Share Transfer / Transmission Committee is formed as per the requirement of relevant rules exclusively to look into share transfer and related applications received from shareholders, with a view to accelerate the transfer procedures.
+The Share Transfer / Transmission Committee has been formed to look into share transfer and related applications received from shareholders, with a view to accelerate the transfer procedures.